 Glucosamine is widely recommended by human doctors and veterinarians, and they have been for decades (glucosamine was first isolated in 1876, although it wasn’t well understood until the 1940s).

-However, empirical studies investigating its efficacy have been a bit of a mixed bag: Some have found that glucosamine is at least moderately effective for treating osteoarthritis and other joint problems, while others have found it no more helpful than a placebo.
+However, empirical studies investigating its efficacy have been a bit of a mixed bag: Some scientific evidence has found that glucosamine is at least moderately effective for treating osteoarthritis and other joint problems, while others have found it no more helpful than a placebo.

 The overwhelming scientific consensus?
-More research is necessary.
-Glucosamine may be helpful; it may also provide no real therapeutic value.
+More research is necessary to obtain more clinical evidence of its value.
+Glucosamine may be helpful; it may also provide no real therapeutic benefit.